 Jill Iman has an extensive background in quantitative and qualitative research methodologies, including survey design and advanced statistical analysis.
 And she has over 10 years of experience designing, implementing and analyzing multifaceted and complex research and evaluation projects.
-At Joining Vision and Action, Jill manages and collaborates on multiple short-term and long-term projects, including outcome and process evaluations, business, communications and strategic planning, community assessment and feasibility research.
+At Joining Vision and Action, Jill manages and collaborates on multiple projects, including outcome and process evaluations; business, communications and strategic planning; community assessment; and feasibility research.

 Jill is an analytical idealist, driven to make the world better by finding the intersection between research and practice.
 Her focus is always on making data meaningful to programs and organizations by streamlining evaluation and identifying implications for strategy and implementation.
 As managing director, Jill also provides support on all business development and client management services, and facilitates organizational strategy and operations.

 While at JVA, Jill has completed short- and long-term projects designed to help social changemakers inform their decision-making and improve their services.
 Ultimately, she enables them to be more effective, spurred by a shared desire to make the world a better place.